16 Of The Best Things To Do In Arusha, Tanzania

 The Tanzanite Experience, Blue Plaza, India Street

-At The Tanzanite Experience, one can learn the history of this gorgeous, rare gemstone, and buy certified stones and jewellery.
+At The Tanzanite Experience, one can learn the history of this gorgeous, rare gemstone and buy certified stones and jewelry.

 Meserani Snake Park